addff/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 - The **error rate** of 0% confirms the API handled the load flawlessly.

 ### **Scalability**
-The test results suggest that Reqres.in can easily scale to handle at least 50 concurrent users without performance degradation.
-Future tests with higher VUs (e.g., 100–200) could help identify the breaking point where response time increases or errors appear.
+According to the test results, Reqres.in can simply scale to support at least 50 concurrent users without experiencing any performance issues.
+Higher VUs (e.g., 100–200) in future tests may assist determine the breaking point at which errors or an increase in response time occur.

 ### **Consistency**
-During the 10-minute test, response times remained stable with no spikes or slowdowns.
+There were no spikes or slowdowns in response times over the course of the 10-minute test.
-Throughput and bandwidth usage were consistent, indicating predictable and reliable system performance across all simulated users.
+All simulated users showed consistent throughput and bandwidth usage, indicating dependable and predictable system performance.

 ---